STROBE LIGHT COMPARISON

 “All you need to remember about Guide Number is not to use it as a guide for buying a strobe.
 The Guide Number is determined both by the light output and the spread of the beam.
 A focused beam produces a much higher Guide Number than a widely spread beam, yet the latter is more desirable underwater.”
 Alex Mustard in Underwater Photography Masterclass (2016)

-This study is intended to investigate the beam characteristics of different flashguns, which aren’t revealed in standard specifications but are the most important for the look of your images.
+This study investigates the characteristics of the light beam on different strobes, which aren’t revealed in standard specifications, but have the most impact on the quality and look of your images.

-We will compare flashgun light output on land.
-Our goal is to measure power at different points and compare light beam shapes with and without diffusers.
+In this study, we compare strobe light output on land.
+We measure power at different points and compare light beam shapes with and without diffusers.

 BEAM SPREAD COMPARISON: PHOTOGRAPHED

-All flashguns were measured in the center of the beam with a light meter (Sekonic L-478DR) and the values were dialled into the camera (±0.1 F-stop).
-All flashguns were positioned 60cm ±2cm (23.6in ±0.8in) from edge of flashgun to wall.
+All strobes were measured in the center of the beam with a light meter (Sekonic L-478DR) and the values were dialled into the camera (±0.1 F-stop).

 BEAM SPREAD COMPARISON: MEASURED